SchluneggerDaniel/jspsych-simon-game/README.md

 # jspsych-simon-task

-## To do

-- The predefined sequence should just start with one color/tone and after correct reproduction by the subject, increase by +1 color/tone.

----

 This project was generated using `jspsych-experiment-template`.
 It leverages `jspsych-builder` (and therefore Babel, Webpack, SASS and even TypeScript) to ease jsPsych development and automate the build process.